-"Networking and reaching new customers is always our top priority.
-To that end, the Winnie Area Chamber is an invaluable tool for us, as a local small business.
-Thank you!"
+"Networking and reaching new customers is always a top priority.
+To that end, the Winnie Area Chamber is an invaluable tool for local small business to continue to grow."

 "As a non-profit community pillar of arts and culture, we know that the Winnie Area Chamber is committed to helping us build relationships and promoting our mission to make theatre accessible to all."